Gia Carangi: Career

 In November 1980, Carangi left Wilhelmina Models and signed with Ford Models, but she was dropped within weeks.
 By then, her career was in a steep decline.
 Modeling offers soon ceased and her fashion industry friends, including Sandy Linter, refused to speak to her, fearing their association with her would harm their careers.
 In an attempt to quit using drugs, she moved back to Philadelphia with her mother and stepfather in February 1981.
 Carangi underwent a 21-day detox program, but her sobriety was short-lived.
 She was arrested in March 1981 after she drove into a fence in a suburban neighborhood.
 After a chase with police, she was taken into custody where it was later determined she was under the influence of alcohol and cocaine.
 After her release, Carangi briefly signed with a new agency, Legends, and worked sporadically, mainly in Europe.

 In late 1981, although still using drugs, Carangi was determined to make a comeback in the fashion industry and signed with Elite Model Management.
 While some clients refused to work with her, others were willing to hire her because of her past status as a top model.
 Scavullo photographed her for the April 1982 cover of Cosmopolitan, her last cover appearance for an American magazine.
 Sean Byrnes, Scavullo's long-time assistant, later said, "What she was doing to herself finally became apparent in her pictures. ...
 I could see the change in her beauty.
 There was an emptiness in her eyes."

 Carangi then mainly worked with photographer Albert Watson and found work modeling for department stores and catalogs.
 She appeared in an advertising campaign for Versace, shot by Richard Avedon.
-He hired her for the fashion house's next campaign, but during the photo shoot, in late 1982, Carangi became uncomfortable and left before any useable shots of her were taken.
+He hired her for the fashion house's next campaign, but during the photo shoot, in late 1982, Carangi became uncomfortable and left before any usable shots of her were taken.
 Around this time, Carangi enrolled in an outpatient methadone program but soon began using heroin again.
 By the end of 1982, she had only a few clients that were willing to hire her.
 Carangi's final photo shoot was for German mail-order clothing company Otto GmbH in Tunisia; she was sent home during the shoot for using heroin.
 She left New York for the final time in early 1983.